alexdevero/alex-devero-blog/blog-archives/archive-18/18-02-19--getting-started-with-ruby-the-easy-way-pt6.md

 # Outputs: 55
 ```

-## Epilogue: Getting started with Ruby – The Easy Way Pt6
+## Epilogue: Getting Started With Ruby the Easy Way Pt6

 Congratulations!
 You've just finished another part of this series.
 What's more, you've also reached another milestone on your journey to learn programming Ruby.
 From now, not only that you know how to use Ruby built-in methods.
 You know how to create your own!
 And, you also know how to make your methods flexible with parameters.